-Hydrogen sulfide (H2S) formation in sewer systems is a well-documented problem.
-It is a gas which when released from the wastewater can cause problems both in terms of asset degradation human health and safety as well as a comprehensive odor problem influencing the liability in cities.
+Hydrogen Sulfide (H2S) formation in sewer systems is a well-documented problem.
+It is a gas, which when released from the wastewater, can cause problems in asset degradation, human health and safety, and odor problems that influence liability in cities.

 - Dynamic overview of the potential hydrogen challenges in the utility’s sewer system

 - Complete the elimination of the hydrogen sulfide problem as observed in the data|APX® platform interface.